 Some program requirements may be met with credits earned by Prior Learning Assessment and Recognition (PLAR).

 A minimum of 15 TRU credits (distance or on-campus).

-Core Requirements (6 credits)
+Core requirements (6 credits)

-Upper-Level Requirements (45 credits)
+Upper-level requirements (45 credits)

-Elective Requirements (69 credits)
+Elective requirements (69 credits)

-May be either lower- or upper-level courses; 60 credits may be applied courses, such as fine and performing arts, studio and technology courses
+May be either lower- or upper-level courses; 60 credits of which may be applied studies courses

-Note: Education, business and administrative studies courses are reviewed on a case-by-case basis.
+Education, business and administrative studies courses are reviewed on a case-by-case basis.

-Also, before you register in a course not listed on the website, you must apply for an LOP.
-If you proceed otherwise, you may find that a course cannot be applied toward your credential or that you must pay a transcript reassessment fee.
+Also, before you register in a course not listed on the OL website, you must apply for a letter of permission.
+Otherwise, you may find that either course credits cannot be applied to your program or you must pay a transcript reassessment fee.